-Notify all key VCTC/SBCAG and transit operator personnel of the situation and VCTC/SBCAG's role in the County/OA EOC.

-- Obtain a briefing from the Logistics Section Coordinator. - As appropriate, report to the EOC Director for a briefing and provide a VCTC/SBCAG and transit operator status report.
-(See Appendix L: SBCAG Transit Summary Status Form and Appendix M: VCTC Transit Summary Status Form for a copy of the Situation Status Report). - Participate in other County/OA EOC meetings and briefings, as appropriate.

-Assist Logistics Section staff and the Planning/Intelligence Section in the preparation of the Action Plan, as needed.

-- See Documentation and Reports in Common EOC Responsibilities Checklist. - Provide personnel time records to the Logistics Section Coordinator at the end of each work shift. - Ensure all transit costs related to the emergency response are captured (vehicle mileage, fuel, materials, and supplies).

-- □ Offer input regarding VCTC/SBCAG policies, procedures, and agreements, as necessary. - Consider legal/fiscal implications to transit operations.

-- See Resources in Common EOC Responsibilities Checklist. - Request additional VCTC/SBCAG personnel to maintain a 24-hour operation as required. - Serve as a hub of transportation resource requests from the County/OA EOC and transit providers. - Coordinate the provision of requested transportation resources from the County/OA EOC and transit providers.
-(See Appendix P: Santa Barbara Transportation Contacts through Appendix S: Ventura County Transit Vehicles for agency inventories and contact information). - Track transit provider resources and assignments. - Maintain inventory of support and transportation vehicles (staff cars, buses, pick-up trucks, light/heavy trucks). - Provide transportation resource information to the County/OA EOC and to transit providers.
+NO TIFICATIONS Notify all key VCTC/SBCAG and transit operator personnel of the situation and VCTC/SBCAG's role in the County/OA EOC.
+ME ETINGS/BRIEFINGS Obtain a briefing from the Logistics Section Coordinator.
+As appropriate, report to the EOC Director for a briefing and provide a VCTC/SBCAG and transit operator status report.
+(See Appendix L : SBCAG Transit Summary Status Form and Appendix M : VCTC Transit Summary Status Form for a copy of the Situation Status Report).
+Participate in other County/OA EOC meetings and briefings, as appropriate. де и по пред пред пред пред пред пред пред пред AC - TION PLANNING Assist Logistics Section staff and the Planning/Intelligence Section in the preparation of the Action Plan, as needed.
+DO CUMENTATION See Documentation and Reports in Common EOC Responsibilities Checklist.
+Provide personnel time records to the Logistics Section Coordinator at the end of each work shift.
+Ensure all transit costs related to the emergency response are captured (vehicle mileage, fuel, materials, and supplies).
+PO LICIES Offer input regarding VCTC/SBCAG policies, procedures, and agreements, as necessary.
+Consider legal/fiscal implications to transit operations.
+RES SOURCES $\overline{}$ See Resources in Common EOC Responsibilities Checklist.
+Request additional VCTC/SBCAG or transit agency personnel to maintain a 24-hour operation as required.
+Serve as a hub of transportation resource requests from the County/OA EOC and transit providers.
+Coordinate the provision of requested transportation resources from the County/OA EOC and transit providers.
+(See Appendix P: Santa Barbara Transportation Contacts through Appendix S: Ventura County Transit Vehicles for agency inventories and contact information).
+Track transit provider resources and assignments.
+Maintain inventory of support and transportation vehicles (staff cars, buses, pick-up trucks, light/heavy trucks). Ч Provide transportation resource information to the County/OA EOC and to transit providers.
+EV ACUATION SUPPORT Coordinate with the Planning/Intelligence and Operations Section to determine which disaster routes are available for emergency use.
+Coordinate use of disaster routes with the Operations Section.
+Coordinate with emergency sections and branches/groups/units to identify transportation priorities.
+Ensure that transit vehicle usage is documented by activity and date and hours in use.

-- Coordinate with the Planning/Intelligence and Operations Section to determine which disaster routes are available for emergency use. - Coordinate use of disaster routes with the Operations Section. - Coordinate with emergency sections and branches/groups/units to identify transportation priorities. - Ensure that transit vehicle usage is documented by activity and date and hours in use. - Coordinate with County/OA EOC staff to develop a transportation plan for movement of:
+Coordinate with County/OA EOC staff to develop a transportation plan for movement of: -- --- -----------------------

 - Population in an evacuation area, including persons with disabilities, access and functional needs, as needed.
 Coordinate with paratransit operators as necessary.
-Coordinate transportation of animals with the Animal Care Unit in the Operations Section, as required. - Coordinate with the Animal Care Unit in the Operations Section to support them with transportation resources, as needed. - Personnel, supplies and equipment to the EOC, field units, shelters and Field Treatment Sites (FTSs). - Individuals to medical facilities as requested by Operations Section. - Emergency workers, Disaster Service Workers (DSWs) and volunteers to and from risk area. - Dependents and families of emergency workers as requested by the Care and Shelter Branch.
+Coordinate transportation of animals with the Animal Care Unit in the Operations Section, as required. - Coordinate with the Animal Care Unit in the Operations Section to support them with any animal evacuation issues. - Personnel, supplies and equipment to the EOC, field units, shelters and Field Treatment Sites (FTSs). - Individuals to medical facilities as requested by Operations Section. - Emergency workers, Disaster Service Workers (DSWs) and volunteers to and from risk area. - Dependents and families of emergency workers as requested by the Care and Shelter Branch.